 2) Camera settings

 Maintaining fast shutter speeds, especially for birds in flight and small birds that move very quickly is extremely important – you cannot fix motion blur in post production.
 In some cases, photographers shoot at slightly slower shutter speeds just to get the bird’s wings slightly blurred, to create a feeling of motion.
 But in all other cases, you want to freeze the bird completely, to fully freeze the action.
 To achieve this, I typically set my shutter speed to a minimum of 1/800-1/1600.
 Most digital SLR cameras have the following camera modes: “Manual“, “Shutter Priority“, “Aperture Priority” and “Program“.
 The camera mode I use the most for my photography, including birding is “Aperture Priority”.
-Nikon users are blessed with an Auto-ISO feature that automatically adjusts the ISO based on light conditions.
+Many cameras today come with Auto ISO feature that automatically adjusts the ISO based on light conditions.
 You can set a minimum shutter speed, which can be set to a high number for bird photography and maximum ISO to retain the detail.
 This feature is very useful and I use it all the time, setting the Auto-ISO to on, maximum ISO to 800 on DX sensor and 1600 on FX sensor and minimum shutter speed to 1/800 of a second.
 The latest generation of Canon DSLRs also have the Auto-ISO capability, but it is not as versatile as Nikon’s.
 When shooting in “Aperture Priority” mode, which I use the most, I set the Auto-ISO minimum shutter speed to 1/800 and shoot wide open, i.e. with a maximum aperture.
 The nice thing about shooting in “Aperture Priority” mode, is that if there is too much light, my shutter speed increases to a bigger number and if the light deteriorates, the camera’s Auto-ISO feature increases the ISO and tries to keep the shutter speed at whatever I set it to.
 If the highest ISO is already reached and there is still not enough light, it will obviously decrease the shutter speed, while still keeping the exposure consistent.
 Another reason for using “Aperture Priority”, is a quick ability to change the aperture of the lens to capture a bigger area and control bokeh.
 For example, if I’m shooting wide open at f/4.0 and standing close to a bird, my depth of field is very shallow and if I focus on the eye of the bird, I might not be able to capture its back or tail in full sharpness.
 By increasing the lens aperture to a higher value, I can increase the depth of field and capture the bird in full detail.
 I personally do not find “Shutter Priority” useful for bird photography, because I do not want my camera to set the aperture for me.
 Because I will be shooting at high shutter speeds, most likely the aperture will be always set to wide open, so I do not see the point of shooting in this mode.
 Worst of all, if the light conditions change instantly (let’s say the bird moved from an open area to a shadowy branch of a tree), since the camera is set to “Shutter Priority” and therefore will always shoot at the predefined shutter speed, the image might come out underexposed, even with the Auto-ISO turned on.

 What about shooting hand-held?
 If you have a very high shutter speed, shooting hand-held should not be a problem.
 However, sometimes the lighting conditions are very poor and you cannot use fast shutter speeds.
 Once your shutter speed drops to a certain threshold, you will start getting blurry images.
 How do you avoid that?
 The general formula is to keep the shutter speed to at least the total focal length of the lens.
 So if you are shooting with a 300mm lens, your shutter speed should be at least 1/300 of a second on a 35mm film/full-frame body.
 If the 300mm lens is mounted on a crop-factor sensor, the shutter speed should be at least lens focal length multiplied by the crop factor – 1/450 of a second in this case.